orcfoss/Lure/README.md

 | `ALLOWED_EMBEDDED_SCHEMES` | **Don't modify this unless you know what you're doing!** If a passed URI begins with this scheme, then the entire URL is valid; the data thereafter is irrelevant.
 This is only used for things like JavaScript and IE resources. |
 | `PUBLIC_KEY`               | The Base64 encoded public key for signature verification.
 Default is the Roblox public key.                                                                                                                                       |

-Other preprocessor configuration are just addresses to subroutines.
-You may define `RESOLVE_OFFSETS` in case the client obfuscates address locations on startup; Lure will find the addresses for you.
+Other preprocessor configuration is just addresses to subroutines. **You may define `RESOLVE_OFFSETS` if the client obfuscates address locations on startup; Lure will find the addresses for you.**

 Notes:
 - The signature public key is compiled with the DLL; you needn't hex-edit the executable since all script signature verification is delegated to Lure.
-- You must find addresses *specifically for the version of Roblox you're patching for*; Lure is included with sample addresses for an August 2010 client.
+- You must find addresses *specifically for the client you're applying Lure to*; Lure is included with sample addresses for an August 2010 Roblox client.

 ## License

 Lure is licensed under the MIT license.
 A copy of the license [has been included](https://github.com/orcfoss/Lure/blob/trunk/LICENSE) with Lure.

-Lure borrows parts of (ndoesstuff/JoinScriptUrlImpl)[https://github.com/ndoesstuff/JoinScriptUrlImpl], a project also licensed under the MIT license..
+Lure borrows parts of [ndoesstuff/JoinScriptUrlImpl](https://github.com/ndoesstuff/JoinScriptUrlImpl), a project also under the MIT license.